samtupy/nvgt/doc/src/references/builtin/Networking/classes/network/methods/set_bandwidth_limits.md

 # set_bandwidth_limits
-Set the incoming and outgoing bandwidth limits of the server per second.
+Set the incoming and outgoing bandwidth limits of the server (in bytes-per-second).

 `void network::set_bandwidth_limits(uint incoming, uint outgoing);`